udata provides a command line interface for most of the administrative tasks.

 udata search index command to do so.

-This command supports both full reindex without arguments and partial with model names as arguments:
+This command supports indexation of all models without arguments or particular model with model names as arguments:

-# Reindex everything udata search index # Only reindex reuses and organizations udata search index reuses organizations
+# Index everything udata search index # Only index reuses and organizations udata search index reuses organizations

 Start a worker with: